sveltejs/rfcs/0000-template.md

 > new terminology should be defined here.

 > Explain not just the final design, but also how you arrived at it.
 What
 > constraints did you face?
-How does this deal with corner cases?
+Are there corner cases you've come up with solutions for?

 > Explain how your design fits into the larger picture.
-What are the other open
+Are the other open problems
-> problems in this area?
-How does this design fit with potential solutions for those
+> in this area you're familiar with?
+How does this design fit with potential
-> issues?
+> solutions for those issues?

 > Connect your design to the motivations you listed above.
 When describing a part of
-> the design, share an example of what it would look like to utilize the solution to
+> the design, it can be useful to share an example of what it would look like to
-> solve the problem.
+> utilize the implementation as solution to the problem.

 ## How we teach this